cng008/cng008/README.md

 - 🔭 I’m currently working on my portfolio
 - 🌱 I’m currently learning Data Structures & Algorithms
 - 👯 I’m looking to collaborate on a fun project
-- 🤔 I’m looking for help with discovering networking events
+- 🤔 I’m looking for help with networking
 - 💬 Ask me about my slide-loving dog 🛝🐶
-- 📫 How to reach me: leave me a message on LinkedIn
+- 📫 How to reach me: leave me a message on LinkedIn (-:
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I can recite the alphabet backwards in under 5 seconds